-Part of the process of selling bulletproof vests is explaining them in an understandable way.
+Demonstrating bulletproof vests is often easier than explaining them.
 That's why BulletSafe created videos that really show you what our vest is capable of and how you can get the most out of it.
 In our video series How Bulletproof, we also show you regular objects and how they perform again bullets.
 Our goal is to help you understand just how capable our vest really is.

 How bulletproof are jeans or a jean jacket?
 In this video we demonstrate just how many layers of denim you will need to equal a BulletSafe Bulletproof Vest.
 Hint: It's a lot of them!